Trove-Wiki/trove-blueprints/README.md

 3. Place custom blueprint files in `Trove\Live\bpexport`.
 4. Run the code under "Updating/Adding New Models".

-Uncomment to return to normal functionality.
+Remove the `//` to return to normal functionality.

 ### Publishing Changes
 In the command prompt of your choice, run the following: